hhschumann/LWD_Inversion/README.md

 # LWD Inversion

+This project aims to use gamma ray loggin while drilling (LWD) measurements to invert for the relative position of a geologic interval relative to the borehole.

+## Introduction

 Unconventional wells have become a major part of US oil production over the past decade and a constant struggle for petroleum companies is finding ways to minimize the expenses of this drilling.
 In order to maximize the contact between the wellbore and the reservoir